snowlt23/Flori/doc/region.md

 How does we this to better?
 First, dynamic lifetime allocation needs dynamic memory management.
 So we should use dynamic memory management in dynamic lifetime allocations.
 (So Rust has Rc<T>, etc.. for this. other languages has GC.)

 ## Solution

-We have some Solution.

-- Memory Pool
-- Object Pool